parkerdavis1/agave-portfolio/content/blog/one-line-light-dark-mode.md

 If the need arises, you can set the property on individual elements or sections of your site and even include the 'only' keyword to ensure that things like [Auto Dark Theme](https://developer.chrome.com/blog/auto-dark-theme/#per-element-opt-out) don't override the intended color scheme.

-One line of CSS to get light and dark mode for free rocks*.
+One line of CSS to get light and dark mode for free rocks...

 ## Disclaimer

-*Note: At the time of writing, Safari does not have suitably contrasting link colors in their default dark style sheet for some reason.
+...mostly.
+At the time of writing, Safari does not have suitably contrasting link colors in their default dark style sheet for some reason.
 Be sure to set those colors if you use this property.

 [Useful demo site for viewing browsers default coloring for various elements](https://color-scheme-demo.glitch.me)